-The Wearable Cardioverter Defibrillator (WCD) is an external device that is intended to perform the same tasks as an ICD without requiring any invasive procedures.
-It may be utilized for adult patients who are at risk for sudden cardiac arrest and are not candidates for, or refuse an ICD.
+Wearable Cardioverter Defibrillators (WCD) are external devices that are intended to perform the same tasks as an ICD without requiring any invasive procedures.
+It may be utilized for adult patients who are at risk for sudden cardiac arrest and are not candidates for or refuse an ICD.
 LIFECOR's (ZOLL) wearable defibrillator features a strap worn over the chest below the heart, which is connected to the central unit, and held in place by a belt around the waist or in a lightweight vest that may be worn under normal clothing.
 The device weighs a total of about three pounds.
 Patients wear it continuously removing it only for bathing or showering.
 The ASSURE device, styled and engineered by leading athletic and fashion designers, is tailored in two styles and a wide range of sizes, featuring non-adhesive cushioned ECG sensors and is washable.
 This device consists of an alert button (Heartpoint), a vest type garment (Sensorfit) and an ASSURE proprietary detection algorithm.